Asilve/ctf-writeups/picoctf/forensics.md

 #### Solution
 After looking at the first letter of each line in the poem, I noted it said "Check lsb", lsb being least significant bit.
 So, I opened cyberchef, imported the file and plugged in Extract LSB.
 After putting in some colour patterns, I quickly found a base64 string repeating itself.
 Decoding the base64 gave me the flag.

+## Verify (Easy)
+#### Description
+People keep trying to trick my players with imitation flags.
+I want to make sure they get the real thing!
+I'm going to provide the SHA-256 hash and a decrypt script to help you know that my flags are legitimate.

+#### Thought Process
+I first looked at what files / directories I had to work with.
+I saw a checksum (sha256 hash), a script and a file containing a number of ascii files.
+I decided to get the sha256 hash of all the files in the "files" directory, and to then find the file that matched the checksum.

+#### Solution
+I could have done this easier with grep, however upon using "sha256sum files/*" I had the sha256 of all the files, so I then searched through all the results.
+I found the file that had the checksum match, and then ran the script with that file, which then decrypted the file and gave me the correct flag.
+NOTE: I did try to run the script on all the files in "files", however this did not work.